davidsosa/CarND-MPC-Project/README.md

 v(t+1) = v(t) = v(t) + a(t) * dt,

 where delta and a are the actuators steering and acceleration and Lf is the measurement of the distnce between the center of mass of the vehicle and it's front axle.
-The larger the vehicle, the slower the turn rate.
+The larger its value the vehicle, the slower the turn rate.
 The value is already specified for the project.

+The variable dt can be thought of as the latency or the time it takes the input from the actuators to manouver the car.
+This is implemented in the file main.cpp.
+The variable N specifies how far we are going to "look" in the road.
+The values chosen for these variables were N=10 and dt=0.1.

+Different values of dt were tested: for examples values for dt of 0.2 and 0.5 showed that the car was "too careful" have a lot of unjustified braking.
+Lower values,(dt=0.05) gave the car lots of jitter.

-Errors to minimize
+The errors to minimize are the following:

 Cross track error: